yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

 </pre>

 #### Creating list of all packages with pip
-This is one of most used and most useful feature of <code>pip</code>.
+It is one of most used and most useful feature of <code>pip</code>.
 It allows you to make a list of all the dependencies of your project.
 <pre>
     #it will output the file to current directory
     pip freeze > [file_name.txt]